marjoleinF/pre/README.md

 #>       rule119   -0.009507402                Wind > 8 & Temp <= 76
 ```

-We can plot the rules and linear terms in the ensemble using the plot() function:
+We can plot the baselarners in the ensemble using the plot() function:

 ``` r
 plot(airq.ens, penalty.par.val = "lambda.1se", max.terms.plot = 9, cex = .6)